RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SimpleThreadingMover.md

 This mover functions to thread the sequence of a region onto the given pose.
 Nothing fancy here.
 Useful when combined with -parser:string_vars option to replace strings within the RosettaScript.

-For more a more fancy comparative modeling protocol, please see the lovely [[RosettaCM]].
+For a more fancy comparative modeling protocol, please see the lovely [[RosettaCM]].

 ### Details